SAP/spartacus-docs/_pages/dev/features/federated-login.md

 - You must set up a new "login storefront" domain that is on the same domain or site as the OCC APIs.
 - A single CMS base site is required for each domain.
 - You need to redesign the login page CMS.
-  - Link data should use only absolute links.
-Relative links in copy will not have the correct base URL.
+  - Link data should only use absolute links.
+Relative links that appear within the text of a paragraph component, for example will not have the correct base URL.
-  - Remove Mini-Cart from page structure.
-Cart data is not transferred to login domain in the context.
+  - Remove the mini-cart from page structure.
+Cart data is not transferred  in the context to the login domain.
 - You need a list of origins embedded in the Spartacus data.

 ## Configuring Federated Login in Spartacus